 Funky cheese?
 Get out of my fridge!
 Perfume that smells oddly like b.o. when I put it on?
 Get to steppin’ and I don’t care how much you cost.

 I like pretty smells so much that I will stand in the aisle for candles and air fresheners and other smell goods for ages and ages.
-The other day Rob and I were checking out smells each handing over our favorites for either approval or dismissal.
-And suddenly I looked at him and informed him just how freaking dizzy I was.
-We sat there inhaling hard on a scent to put it down and do the same with the one beside it.
-Over and over and over and it was making me so light headed!
+Over and over and over I sniff and it inevitably makes me so light headed!
 But what do I do?
 I keep going because I haven’t found one I like yet.
 That’s nuts! :)

 And as I’ve been thinking of DIY gifts I keep thinking “mason jars are hot” because they are and that I not only want a trendy gift but a useful one, too.
 So I made a list of things I’d like to receive and I picked this one: Stove top simmer scents in a jar.
 Boom.
 Trendy.
 Useful.
 Fabulous.
 Let’s do it.